Multi-stage fitness test

-The multi-stage fitness test (MSFT), also known as the beep test, bleep test, PACER test (progressive aerobic cardiovascular endurance run), or the 20m shuttle run test, is a running test used to estimate an athlete's aerobic capacity (VO_{2} max).
+The multi-stage fitness test (MSFT), also known as the beep test, bleep test, PACER test (progressive aerobic cardiovascular endurance run), or the 20m shuttle run test, is a multi-stage running test used to estimate an athlete's aerobic capacity (VO_{2} max).
+The test gets progressively more difficult as it continues.

 The test requires participants to run 20 meters back and forth across a marked track keeping time with beeps.
-Every minute, the time between beeps gets shorter; and participants must run faster.
+Every minute, the time between beeps gets shorter, and participants must run faster.
 If a participant fails to reach the relevant marker in time, they are cautioned.
 A second caution ends the test for that runner.
 The number of shuttles completed is recorded as the score of that runner.
 The score is recorded in "Level.Shuttles" format (e.g. 9.5).
 The maximum number of laps on the 20-meter PACER test is 247.

 The test is used by sporting organizations around the world along with schools, the military, and others interested in gauging cardiovascular endurance, an important component of overall physical fitness.
 The multi-stage fitness test is also part of most health-related fitness test batteries for children and adolescents, such as Eurofit, Alpha-fit, FitnessGram and ASSOFTB.

 A voice track is often included, with various tones to represent the end of laps and levels.
 The most known one was recorded by Roger Francisco in Champaign, Illinois in 1982.

-The multi-stage fitness test was first described by Luc Léger with the original 1-minute protocol, which starts at a speed of 8.5 km/h, and increases by 0.5 km/h each minute.
+The multi-stage fitness test was first described by Canadian kinesiologist Luc Léger with the original 1-minute protocol, which starts at a speed of 8.5 km/h, and increases by 0.5 km/h each minute.
 Other variations of the test have also been developed, where the protocol starts at a speed of 8.0 km/h and with either 1 or 2-minute stages, but the original protocol is nevertheless recommended.
-The test appears to encourage maximal effort by children.
+The test appears to encourage maximal effort by most children.
 Additionally, the test's prediction of aerobic capacity is valid for most individuals, including those who are overweight or obese.